Kaushty/FlashCards-react-native-app/README.md

 ## Overview

-'UdaciCards' is a react-native application built using expo-cli, it also uses Redux for predictable state management. <br />
+'FlashCards' is a react-native application built using expo-cli. <br />
 This app lets users create new flash-cards, allocate them in different decks and also to take a quiz on a particular deck.